 View payable Stamp Duty for this property

-Occupying a delightful position on the edge of the village and combining fabulous views with a high degree of privacy, I was surprised by the accommodation and the 1.75 acres of gardens.
-With a stone outbuilding thought (subject to planning) to have potential for ancillary uses and the fact that there was a cottage in the garden until recent years, the unlisted property offers great versatility.James Abbott
+Occupying a delightful position on the edge of the village and combining fabulous views with a high degree of privacy, I was delightfully surprised by the accommodation and the 1.75 acres of gardens.
+Stone House and its outbuildings, offers great versatility.James Abbott